ibm-messaging/mq-container/docs/developer-config.md

 Two channels are created, one for administration, the other for normal messaging:

 * DEV.ADMIN.SVRCONN - configured to only allow the `admin` user to connect into it.
 A user and password must be supplied.
-* DEV.APP.SVRCONN - does not allow administrative users to connect.
-Password is optional unless you choose a password for app users.
+* DEV.APP.SVRCONN - does not allow administrative users to connect.  `app` users can connect using the password set via MQ_APP_PASSWORD environmental variable.

 ## Web Console